shodgson/n8n-nodes-twenty/README.md

 ## Credit

-Special thanks to [ivov](https://github.com/ivov) and [feelgood-interface](https://github.com/feelgood-interface) for the work on generic n8n nodebuilders for OpenAPI specs.
+Almost all credit goes to [devlikeapro](https://github.com/devlikeapro/n8n-openapi-node) for the work on generic n8n nodebuilders for OpenAPI specs.
+Previous versions relied on similar tools from [ivov](https://github.com/ivov) and [feelgood-interface](https://github.com/feelgood-interface).